Skip to main content

 🌍

-Real-World Connection Students use time when getting ready for school, reading schedules, knowing when class starts, and planning activities during the day.
+Real-World Connection Students use time when getting ready for school, reading schedules, knowing when class starts, planning activities during the day, and noticing how long routines like reading or lunch usually last.